-Figure 9 shows the optical transmission spectra results of SiMWs with about 2 $\mu$ m length and the SiTFs with 2 $\mu$ m thickness.
-Figure 9 shows a high transmittance of the SiMWs compared with the SiTFs.
-Improved transmittance eventuates for SiMWs, making them an anti-reflective system since transmission T is high, the total optical absorption A and reflection R will be low according to R + T + A = 1[31].
-SiMWs exhibited an average transmission of ~90% for the entire spectral range of 300-900 nm, whilst SiTFs have an average transmission of ~70% only due to their continues structure form [33] and metal nanostructures formed on a back reflector, which can couple the incident light into the surface plasmon polariton (SPP) modes in which electromagnetic excitations coupled to electron oscillations propagate along the metal-dielectric interface, resulting in sub-wavelength optical confinement.
+Figure 9 shows the optical transmission spectra results of SiMWs with about $2\mu$ m length and the SiTFs with $2\mu$ m thickness.
+Figure 9 shows a high transmittance of the SiMWs compared to the SiTFs.
+Improved transmittance eventuates for SiMWs, making them an anti-reflective system due to high transmission (T), and the total optical absorption (A) and reflection (R) will be low according to R + T + A = 1 [31].
+SiMWs exhibited an average transmission of ~90% for the entire spectral range of 300-900nm, whilst SiTFs have an average transmission of ~70% only due to continues structure form [33] and metal nanostructures formed on a back reflector, which can couple the incident light into the surface plasmon polariton (SPP) modes in which electromagnetic excitations coupled to electron oscillations propagate along the metal-dielectric interface, resulting in sub-wavelength optical confinement.

-With increasing the deposition angle of the substrate, the length of the wire was reduced as shown in SEM and the surface roughness results were increased.
+With the increasing deposition angle of the substrate, the length of the wire was reduced as shown in SEM and the surface roughness results were increased.
 This increment will reduce the penetration and increase the reflection.
 Therefore, they have a crucial role in increasing the amount of irradiation transmittance.
 Also, the particle sizes of the films and wires have a clear effect, as shown in Table 1.
-The increase in granular size has a negative effect since it is the SiMWs for 67 nm to 109nm elevation about 60%, and a slight difference in SiTFs for 89nm to 91nm only.
+The increase in granular size has a negative effect since it is the SiMWs for 67nm to a 109nm elevation of about 60% and a slight difference in SiTFs for 89nm to 91nm only.